Having been impressed with past ostomy appliances by B. Braun, I was excited to see what their 1-piece system offered!

 The Flexima by B. Braun is a solid 1-piece appliance.

-Everything from the wafer design to the cloth material used illustrate that a tremendous amount of work went into getting this product to where it is.
+Everything from the wafer design to the cloth material used illustrates that a tremendous amount of work went into getting this product to where it is.

 While I don’t tend to wear 1-piece appliances, I can recommend this one to just about any ostomate out there.